MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - Errors are silent, that is, no one notices an error until someone tries to read the document and discovers that it is lost.

-# Attend to What You Can Control
+# Commandment VI: Attend to What You Can Control

 Many sources of errors are possible in long-term storage, and at many levels.
 Consider the following hierarchy: